 When you get too caught up in the big, heavy lifting you will feel your body getting tighter and less mobile.
 That is never a good sign.

-Use these 6 best strength & muscle building methods.
-Keep yourself healthy.
+Keep yourself healthy by avoiding extremes with any 1 method of training.
 Blend them together to meet YOUR goals.
 Train smart, Train hard.
-In addition, as you know, NONE of this stuff works to the max unless you LIVE the lifestyle - rest, nutrition, balance.
+In addition, as you know, NONE of this stuff works to the max unless you LIVE the lifestyle - rest, nutrition, balance & overall lifestyle.

 Drop a comment with your questions or feedback.
 Psyched to see your comments.